intontis/intontis/README.md

 # Welcome to my Profile

-I'm a Physicist, passionate about turning physical problems into computational solutions.
-I enjoy applying physics thinking to real problems through simulation, data analysis and code.
+I'm a Physicist, passionate about applying physics thinking to real problems through simulation, data analysis and code.

 Feel free to explore my pinned repositories below — each one tackles a real-world problem using physics-based thinking and